zarquon42b/zarquon42b.github.io/_posts/2015-02-02-howtoRemeshModel.md

 - RvtkStatismo

 date: 2015-02-02 13:50:00 +0200
-title: Howto&#58; Remesh a statismo shape model with RvtkStatismo
+title: Howto&#58; Remesh a statismo shape model with RvtkStatismo and mesheR
 ---

 To put some flesh onto my [earlier posts](/2015/01/30/remeshList/), I added an example shape model to RvtkStatismo's example data.
-And here is some working code to generate shape models with different mesh resolutions from an existing shape model. <figure class="right">
+And here is some working code to generate shape models with different mesh resolutions from an existing shape model (using [RvtkStatismo](https://github.com/zarquon42b/RvtkStatismo) and [mesheR](https://github.com/zarquon42b/mesheR)). <figure class="right">
     <img rel="zoom" src="/resources/images/decimod1.png" alt="origstate" width="300" >
  <figcaption>Mean shapes of models created from meshes only differing in mesh resolution.</figcaption>
 </figure>